LeNPaul/portfolio-jekyll-theme/projects/proj-3.md

 ---

 Unless stated different, these logos were done digitally by hand, using *Clip Studio Paint*.
+(How many are you able to read?
+Find the answers below.)

 ![Okkultation](..\assets\img\projects\proj-3\Okkultation.jpg)